xiaofengbbb/xiaofengbbb.github.io/_pages/about.md

 Hi!
 I’m **Yan Feng (冯岩)**, a **PhD candidate (Year 2)** at **Chang’an University**, affiliated with the **Data Science & Artificial Intelligence School**.

 My research focuses on **AI security for recommender systems**, with an emphasis on **poisoning attack detection**, **anomaly forensics**, and **reliability and stability-aware security mechanisms**.
-Recently, I am also extending these security studies to **traffic route recommendation systems**, aiming to build **controllable, stability-aware, and explainable** defenses in closed-loop transportation scenarios.
+Recently, I am also extended these security studies to **traffic route recommendation systems**, aiming to build **controllable, stability-aware, and explainable** defenses in closed-loop transportation scenarios.

 ## Research Interests
 - **Recommender System Security**: